DViktor-refs/MySqlTester-ANDROID/README.md

 - select from
 - insert into

-( The data which required to login is deliberately burned into the code! )
+( The data which required to login is deliberately burned into the code and I left the server open on purpose! )